 PAX Prime 2014 – Heroes of the Storm Interview

-Blizzplanet correspondent Mark Loftus interviewed game director Dustin Browder and senior artist Phil Gonzales to discuss details of the three latest heroes: Chen, Anub’arak and Azmodan.
+Blizzplanet correspondents Mark Loftus and Stephanie Loftus interviewed game director Dustin Browder and senior artist Phil Gonzales to discuss details of the three latest heroes: Chen, Anub’arak and Azmodan.

 We asked about new battlegrounds and heroes.
 While not much was learned on that front, there are plans to change battleground maps each season.